Skip to content

 { "id": "evt_1NG8Du2eZvKYlo2CUI79vXWy", "object": "event", "api_version": "2019-02-19", "created": 1686089970,

-• Related object resource definition: Each thin event details a specific occurrence related to a Stripe object.
-Use the fetchRelatedObject() method to retrieve the latest version of the object associated with the event.
-For example, if you receive a v1.billing.meter.error_report_triggered event, fetchRelatedObject() retrieves the current version of the meter object that triggered an error report.
+1. Retrieve the latest state of the related object: Use the fetchRelatedObject() method to retrieve the latest version of the object associated with the event.
+For example, if you receive a v1.billing.meter.error_report_triggered event, fetchRelatedObject() retrieves the meter object that triggered an error report.

-The following example demonstrates how to retrieve the related object definition and additional event payload fields associated with a thin event:
+The following example demonstrates how to retrieve the related object definition and additional event payload fields associated when processing a thin event notification:

 Java